bequrios/jolux-sphinx/doc/classified_compilation.md

 }
 ```

-These versions are in turn a jolux:Work with all the possibilities to extract information from the corresponding jolux:Expression and jolux:Manifestation.
-For example, the following SPARQL query gives the PDF link to the latest version of the constitution in English:
+The following SPARQL query gives the PDF link to the latest version of the constitution in English through a chain to jolux:Consolidation, jolux:Expression and jolux:Manifestation:

 ```sparql
 PREFIX jolux: <http://data.legilux.public.lu/resource/ontology/jolux#>